Charged Aerosol Release Experiment

 The rocket was set to launch between 7:30 and 7:57 EDT on Tuesday September 14, 2009, from NASA's Wallops Flight Facility in Virginia.

-On September 16, 2015, a Black Brant XI sounding rocket was launched from Andoya, Norway and carried 37 rocket motors and a multi-instrument daughter payload into the ionosphere to study the generation of plasma wave electric fields and ionospheric density disturbances by the high-speed injection of dust particles.
-A primary sensor for the Charged Aerosol Release Experiment (CARE II) was the two SuperDARN CUTLASS radars that view the ocean north of Norway.
+CARE II was a follow-on to the CARE I experiment.
+On September 16, 2015, CARE II launched on a Black Brant XI sounding rocket from Andoya, Norway.
+The experiment carried 37 rocket motors and multiple instruments to study the generation of plasma wave electric fields and ionospheric density disturbances by the injection of high-speed dust particles.
+While firing, the 37 rocket motors injected 66 kg of dust particles into the ionosphere.
+The primary sensors for the experiment were two ground-based SuperDARN CUTLASS radars that view the ocean north of Norway.

-The experiment gained recognition from the Guinness World Records for firing the most rocket engines (44) in a single flight.
+The CARE II experiment gained recognition from the Guinness World Records for firing the most rocket engines (44) in a single flight.